 - Theft or property damage exceeding a value of $25.

 There are also some specific circumstances where an applicant’s eligibility for unemployment will be postponed rather than completely denied.
-For example, if an applicant’s termination came as a direct result of misconduct or voluntary leave, he or she may still meet qualifications for unemployment benefits.
+For example, if an applicant’s termination came as a direct result of misconduct or voluntary leave, he or she may still meet the qualifications for unemployment benefits.

-The only difference in these circumstances is that the applicant may not collect insurance benefits for the first six weeks of unemployment, but can continue collection benefits for the remaining 20 weeks.
-Keep in mind, all decisions on who qualifies for unemployment are made on a case by case basis, so not all outcomes may be the same.
+The only difference in these circumstances is that the applicant may not collect insurance benefits for the first six weeks of unemployment, but can continue collecting benefits for the remaining 20 weeks.
+Keep in mind, all decisions on who qualifies for unemployment are made on a case-by-case basis, so not all outcomes may be the same.

 When it is time to follow the application steps for your unemployment benefits in Colorado, it is important to make sure that all submitted documents and testimonies are honest and correct.
 Failure to produce accurate evidence during your initial claim can damage your eligibility for EDD.
 To help ensure your eligibility for unemployment answer all questions honestly and to the best of your ability.